meraki/dashboard-api-python/notebooks/notebooksReadme.md

 ### Using VS Code

+1. Download the notebook(s) you'd like to use locally.
+When working with VS Code, it's helpful to create a "workspace" folder free of any other files.
-Click __File__ > __Open Folder__
+2. Click __File__ > __Open Folder__

-Choose the folder where your notebook files are located, confirm the prompt, then select the notebook you'd like to use from the Explorer pane.
+3. Choose the folder where your notebook files are located, confirm the prompt, then select the notebook you'd like to use from the Explorer pane.

 ## Creating new cells in a notebook